 DHA and EPA Fatty Acids

-The cheapest vegan DHA/EPA that we’ve found (measured by multiplying capsules per bottle and dosage per capsule and dividing that figure into the price per bottle), are Amala Vegan Vegan Omega 3 and Testa Omega 3 Algae Oil.
+The cheapest vegan DHA/EPA that we’ve found (measured by multiplying capsules per bottle and dosage per capsule and dividing that figure into the price per bottle), are Amala Vegan Omega 3 and Testa Omega 3 Algae Oil.
 You can find cheaper brands with the same number of capsules per bottle, but nearly all of them carry a much smaller dosage.
 If you live in a hot climate, order these capsules during cooler months to prevent exposure to heat during shipment.